Unmarked fireclay sleeve

 Found at the Manuel Works, Whitecross.
-Unknown maker.
-Find location would suggest Scottish origins and
+Unknown manufacturer.
+Find location would suggest Scottish origins

 Read more